• Learn with me

 Beeswax is a renewable resource, is completely biodegradable and doesn't require any chemical processing for use!

 Making your own beeswax candles is fun and much cheaper than buying them.
+You can contact a local beekeeper for beeswax and maybe get a few pounds of honey while you're at it!
 Here's a beeswax taper candle tutorial and a beeswax jar candle tutorial to follow.

 candles and greenery arranged on a shelf below a round mirror